kwur/new-kwur-site/_posts/2007-10-10-the-joys-of-sesame-street.md

   </p>

   <p>
     While Dolly Parton never actually appeared on Sesame Street, her Muppet spoof, Polly Darton, is dead on with a platinum blonde wig and huge bazoombas.
-Here she is with Benny Rabbit singing &#8220;14-Carrot Love.&#8221;
+Here she is with Benny Rabbit singing “14-Carrot Love.”
   </p>

   <p>